Digital agencies' best practices about modern web development, digital and inbound marketing.

 Make sure that the catchable resources like JS, CSS files, media files, etc. are set to be expire for a minimum 1 week to a maximum of 1 year according to RFC guidelines.
 With right enabling of browser caching, on subsequent visits at least the page load timing will be superfast.
 WordPress Plugins like W3 Total Cache is highly recommended although both WP Super Cache and Quick Cache can all improve caching and therefore reduce page loading times.

 Inserting a redirect between the user and the HTML document delays everything in the page.
 Avoid 404 errors especially as every HTTP request will add on to a cost.

 Eliminate extra spaces, line breaks, and indentation in your code so your pages are as lean as possible.
 As per Google, removing unused CSS yield faster page speeds. you can minify the code using CSS minifying tools like YUI Compressor and JS minifying tools like JSMIN.
 Optimize the CSS sprites.
 Arrange the images in the sprite horizontally as opposed to vertically usually results in a smaller file size, combine similar colors and don’t leave massive gaps between the images.

-You can view the entire infographic here.
+You can view the entire infographic on page load time .
 Below is the image version of our infographic.